-3.1.1 Positive psychological states
+4.1.1 Positive psychological states

 - 53 studies examined the association between positive psychological states and engagement.
 The term 'positive psychological state' encompasses a variety of things, which broadly relate to how employees feel about their jobs and how well they are able to cope with what the job demands of them: - Personal resources (strengths) such as resilience and self-efficacy - Wider aspects of the work, often manager-facilitated, such as empowerment - Of particular interest are the 11 studies (of the 53 mentioned above) that were set in the healthcare context.
-These identified the following factors to be important in bringing about and sustaining engagement: - Self-care and self-tuning (often referred to as mindfulness, which is attracting considerable interest within the HR community and the NHS generally)
+These identified the following factors to be important in bringing about and sustaining engagement: - Self-care and self-tuning (often referred to as mindfulness, which is attracting considerable interest within the leadership community in the NHS)